 Do you have access to the right distribution channels?

 Product technical design/Product development integrates the results of the feasibility analyses and feedback from beta tests from stage five into the product.
 This stage consists of turning that prototype or concept into a workable market offering; ironing out the technicalities of the product; and alerting and organizing the departments involved with the product launch, such as research and development, finance, marketing, production or operations.

 Test marketing, or market testing, differs from concept or beta testing in that the prototype product and whole proposed marketing plan, not individual segments, are evaluated.
 The goal of this stage is to validate the entire concept -- from marketing angle and message to packaging to advertising to distribution.
-By testing the entire package before launch, the company can vet the reception of the product before a full go-to-market investment is made.
+Test marketing is often performed by offering your product to a random sample of your target market.
+By testing the entire package before launch, the company can critically review the reception of the product before a full go-to-market investment is made.